Reflections from Tutors

 I think that I probably learned more from the community then they've learned from me.
 I've learned to be culturally competent and to be conscious of the different learning styles.
 My students tell me so many stories about their families that I've actually learned more about their culture through personal narratives then reading a book.
 I've learned about the social struggles that my students and teacher experience, such as unequal distribution of resources, overcrowding of classrooms, and the effect of a lack of personal tutoring on a student.
 From the Linda Vista community, I've also been able to connect my work with larger societal issues that determine the strength of public education.
 This connection has motivated me to focus my work on underprivileged communities while still considering how my privileged USD life can effect the connection I develop with my students that are of an ethnic background. -- Julieta Barrios

 Working as a Linda Vista Elementary tutor has been the best fulfilling job I have ever had because I’ve had the opportunity to engage with the outside community and connect with kids who just want to be appreciated.
-Through my involvement with CSL/CASA's Youth to College program, I have found my passion, which is to promote social justice through service and relationships. – Corina Lopez-Ramos, Federal Work-Study Student
+Through my involvement with CASA's Youth Engagement Initiative, I have found my passion, which is to promote social justice through service and relationships. – Corina Lopez-Ramos, Federal Work-Study Student

-Student leaders in the Youth to College program, came up with the following words (pictured below) that describe the gifts they have received from the community.
+Student leaders in the Youth Engagement Initiative came up with the following words (pictured below) that describe the gifts they have received from the community.
 The words include: insight, joy, perscpective, connection with community, desire to change, patience, true happiness, creation, reflection; friendship, second chances, greater sense of compassion, respect and admiration, balance, knowledge, a sense of family, wisdom, energy, focus, and appreciation.

 Academic Club and California Campus Compact Community Engaged Fellow